Personalised Feedback Control, Social Contracts, and Compliance Strategies for Ensembles: Simulations

 \section{Simulations}

 In this section we provide simulations for the proposed control scheme, to show the effectiveness of our approach and to highlight the need for both a global and individual signal.
-Specifically, we consider the following four scenarios: \begin{itemize} \item[I] A scenario where only the global signal $C(k)$ is used to regulate the behaviour of each agent (i.e., $c_i(k) = 0, \, \forall k, \, \forall i$); \item[II] A scenario where both global and individual signals are used to regulate the behaviour of each agent; \item[III] A scenario where only the individual signal is used to regulate the behaviour of each agent and a subset of individuals $D \subset \{1,\dots,n\}$ refuses to comply with rule $E$ (i.e., $\P (M_i(k) = 1) = 0, \forall k, \forall i \in D$); \item[IV] A scenario where both the global and the individual signals are used to regulate the behaviour of each agent and a subset of individuals $D \subset \{1,\dots,n\}$ refuses to comply with rule $E$. \end{itemize}
+Specifically, we consider the following scenarios: \begin{itemize} \item[I] A scenario where only the global signal $C(k)$ is used to regulate the behaviour of each agent (i.e., $c_i(k) = 0, \, \forall k, \, \forall i$); \item[II] A scenario where both global and individual signals are used to regulate the behaviour of each agent; \item[III] A scenario where only the individual signal is used to regulate the behaviour of each agent and a subset of individuals $D \subset \{1,\dots,n\}$ refuses to comply with rule $E$ (i.e., $\P (M_i(k) = 1) = 0, \forall k, \forall i \in D$); \item[IV] A scenario where both the global and the individual signals are used to regulate the behaviour of each agent and a subset of individuals $D \subset \{1,\dots,n\}$ refuses to comply with rule $E$. \item[V] The same as scenario II but with increasing values of the delay $m$. \item[VI] To analyse the robustness of the system in a more realistic scenario, where each agent is connected to a wireless network, we consider random delays (i.e., we allow the values of $m$ to be drawn according to a distribution) and the random event that at each time step an agent might experience disconnection or package drops. \end{itemize}